New York Divorce Laws

-In New York, legal requirements for divorce hinge on length of state and county residency and also include waiting periods.
-In the Empire State you can base your divorce on either fault or "no-fault" ground or you can base the dissolution on spouses being separated for at least 12 months.
-New York added no-fault divorces for the first time in 2012.
+The applicability of New York's divorce laws are based on the length of state and county residency and also include waiting periods.
+In the Empire State, you can base your divorce on either fault or "no-fault" grounds, or you can base the dissolution on spouses being separated for at least 12 months (either through a judgment or mutual agreement).

 The following table outlines the basic legal requirements for divorce in New York.
-See Details on State Requirements for Divorce to learn more.
+For more information, see Details on State Requirements for Divorce, Divorce and Out-of-Court Proceedings: Alternative Dispute Resolution, and An Overview of Fault and No-Fault Divorce Law to learn more.

 |Code Section||Dom.
 Rel. §§170, 171, 202, 230, 231|